wazuh/wazuh-documentation/source/user-manual/api/index.rst

 RESTful API
 ===========

-The Wazuh API is an open source RESTful API that allows for interaction with the Wazuh manager from a web browser, command line tool like cURL or any script or program that can make web requests.
-The Wazuh UI relies on this heavily and Wazuh's goal is to accommodate complete remote management of the Wazuh infrastructure via the Wazuh Kibana app.
-Use the API to easily perform everyday actions like adding an agent, restarting the manager(s) or agent(s) or looking up syscheck details.
+The Wazuh API is an open source RESTful API that allows for interaction with the Wazuh manager from a web browser, command line tool like cURL or any script or program able to make web requests.
+The Wazuh UI relies on the Wazuh API and Wazuh's ultimate goal is to accommodate complete remote management of the Wazuh infrastructure via the Wazuh UI.
+Use the Wazuh API to easily perform everyday actions like adding an agent, restarting the manager(s) or agent(s) or looking up syscheck details.

 Here is a list of the Wazuh API capabilities: